0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 #### `L2TokenConverter`

-- Supports 1:1 conversion between the STB minted native tokens, and the bridged tokens minted by depositing tokens to LxLy bridge directly on L1
+- Supports 1:1 conversion between the STB minted native tokens, and the bridged tokens minted by depositing tokens to LxLy bridge directly on L1.
-- Doesn't have a default cap on the token volume that can be converted, can be added by chain operators as necessary
+- Doesn't have a default cap on the token volume that can be converted, can be added by chain operators as necessary.
-- An asset can have multiple token converters that can have different properties
+- An asset can have multiple token converters that can have different properties.

 ## Roles and responsibilities

 There are three roles, each of which performs specific actions to manage the STB system:

-- **Admin:** Can upgrade and pause the system
+- Admin: Can upgrade and pause the system.
-- **Escrow manager:** Can withdraw token backing from the respective escrow contract to invest using the `managerWithdraw()` function
+- Escrow manager: Can withdraw token backing from the respective escrow contract to invest using the `managerWithdraw()` function.
-- **Risk manager:** Can invoke `setIssuanceCap()` multiple times to increase or reduce the issuance cap
+- Risk manager: Can invoke `setIssuanceCap()` multiple times to increase or reduce the issuance cap.

 ## STB transaction flow vs. existing LxLy flow